Lectures on Lie groups over local fields: Pathologies in positive characteristic

 We describe an analytic automorphism of an analytic Lie group over a local field of positive characteristic, with a non-closed contraction group.\ Since the sets $\{f\in \F^\Z \colon f(-n)=f(-n+1)=\cdots=f(n-1)=f(n)=0\}$ (for $n\in \N$) form a basis of $0$-neighbourhoods in~$G$, it is easy to see that the contraction group $U_\alpha$ consists exactly of the functions with support bounded below, i.e.,

 This is a dense, non-closed subgroup of~$G$.
 Also note that $G$ does not have arbitrarily small subgroups tidy for~$\alpha$: in fact, $G$ is the only tidy subgroup.\ is a global chart.
-The automorphism of $\F[ [X] ]^2$ corresponding to~$\alpha$ coincides on $X \F[ [X] ]\times \F[ [X] ]$ with the linear map
+The automorphism of $\F[ [X] ]^2$ corresponding to~$\alpha$ coincides on the open $0$-neighbourhood $X \F[ [X] ]\times \F[ [X] ]$ with the linear map

 Hence $\alpha$ is an analytic automorphism.